Tag Archives: growth

 • CLINGERS – Those that keep you behind with them.

-We probably all know someone in either category.
-We may have an idea, a vision, a dream, a desire, or feel passion about something that we may share with somebody, but then that person does not share in our enthusiasm but merely seeks to crush our spirit.
-Before we know it, we are pulled back, stifled, crushed and beaten down.
-I’m not saying there won’t be times when we are to make ourselves available in helping others.
-I am saying there will be times when we need to be around those who care enough to pour something back in us.
+We probably all know someone in either of these categories.
+We may have an idea, a vision, a dream, a desire, or feel passion about something that we may share with somebody, but then that person does not share in our enthusiasm, but merely seeks to crush our spirit.
+Before we know it, we are pulled back, stifled, crushed, and beaten down.
+I’m not saying there won’t be times when we are to make ourselves available to help others.
+I am saying there will be times when we need to be around those who care enough to pour something back into us.

 I need to be refilled.
 You need to be refilled.